-Rebecca works with Australian and overseas business to obtain Australian work visas for skilled professionals.
-She also provides guidance and support to businesses in relation to migration compliance and record keeping .
+Rebecca focuses on developing effective migration strategies.
+Working closely with Australian and international businesses to obtain Australian work visas for skilled professionals, she provides guidance and support to businesses to ensure positive outcomes are delivered and matters of compliance and record keeping are met.

-In addition, Rebecca assists individuals wishing to migrate to Australia under the skilled migration program, or family members of Australian citizens and permanent residents.
-She has also assisted sporting clubs sponsor elite sports professionals.
+In addition to her work with the business and corporate community, Rebecca also assists individuals wishing to migrate to Australia under the skilled migration program, or family members of Australian citizens and permanent residents.
+She also assists with complex health and character matters.

 Rebecca has assisted clients in the following areas: